 Take a F*cking Break

 For real sis!
 Drop those kids off and go somewhere.
 Drop them off with your daddy, your mom, your cousin, your auntie.
 There’s gotta be somebody.
 In Pittsburgh, a local non-profit daycare called Jeremiah’s Place will take your children for a few hours if you are feeling overwhelmed or really need a break.
 Reach out to them or search for emergency childcare or crisis nurseries in your city.
-Reality is, it’s better that you take a break then to do something you will regret.
+Reality is, it’s better that you take a break them, than to do something you will regret.
 Your emotions are real and deserve to be recognized.
 Be honest with yourself and the people around you about the way you are feeling and take the time you need.

 Get a Therapist, Yup, I Said It